Corrections & Detention Center

 Remote (offsite) video visiting is available to friends, family, and others using a Web browser.
 Video visits may be conducted from any computer with high-speed Internet, a webcam, microphone, & speakers.
 There is no limit to the number of remote visits, and they may be scheduled on a first-come-first-serve basis.

-Each week, two (2) onsite, thirty (30) minute visits are provided to each inmate at no cost.
+Each week, inmates are provided with 60 minutes to visit free of charge.
 The free visits are given to the first fifteen (15) onsite visitors to visit each inmate each week (Mon.- Sun).
 Free visits that are not used do not carry over to the next week.